 If a performance evaluation is not completed within thirty (30) calendar days after the employee's anniversary date, the employee shall receive a step increase effective as of the anniversary date.
 If performance does not meet standards, the manager will establish a ninety (90) calendar day performance improvement plan, which shall not extend more than one hundred twenty (120) calendar days beyond the employee's anniversary date.
 The employee improvement plan shall be for the purpose of bringing the employee's performance into compliance with performance expectations.
 At the end of the ninety (90) calendar day period, or earlier by mutual agreement, the employee's performance will again be reviewed.
 If performance meets standards, the step increase will be granted effective the date of the review.
-If the manager fails to establish and/or monitor a ninety (90) calendar day period, the employee shall receive a step increase effective the date of the more the more the more the more the more the employee improvement plan for the employee shall be for the employee.
+If the manager fails to establish and/or monitor a ninety (90) calendar day period, the employee shall receive a step increase effective the date of the most recent review.